umbraco/UmbracoDocs/10/umbraco-ui-builder/collections/editors.md

 ## Changing the label of a field

-By default Konstrukt will build the label from the property name, including splitting camel case names into sentence case, however you can set an explicit label if you'd prefer.
+By default, Umbraco UI Builder will build the label from the property name, including splitting camel case names into sentence cases.
+However, you can set an explicit label if preferred.

-#### **SetLabel(string label) : KonstruktEditorFieldConfigBuilder&lt;TEntityType, TValueType&gt;**
+### **SetLabel(string label) : KonstruktEditorFieldConfigBuilder&lt;TEntityType, TValueType&gt;**

 Sets the label for the editor field.